-All Recipes/ Appetizers/ Everyday Meals/ Latest Posts/ Soups
+All Recipes/ Appetizers/ Latest Posts/ Lunch and Dinner/ Soups

 Shrimp and Cauliflower Creamy Soup (Lectin-Free)

-Brazilian shrimp stew is a similar dish but made with coconut milk and red palm oil.
-Which was perfectly suited for a lectin-free version of this dish.
-I used shrimps because that’s what I had in hand, but use this frame to make any type of seafood chowder or bisque.
+Brazilian shrimp stew (moqueca) is a close relative in spirit, traditionally made with coconut milk and red palm oil.
+That combination happens to work beautifully for a lectin-free version, which is how this dish found its final shape.
+I used shrimp simply because that’s what I had on hand, but this recipe can easily serve as a framework for other seafood chowders or bisques.

 Nutiva USDA Certified Organic, non-GMO, Cold-Filtered, Unrefined, Fair Trade Ecuadorian Red Palm Oil, 15-ounce (Pack of 2)